 The program is designed for undergraduate students interested in studying Japanese language and culture and completing their second-year foreign language requirement.

-Students who have credits in, or are currently taking third-semester Japanese (JPN 201 or 211) or higher are NOT eligible.
-The minimum requirement is exactly one year of college-level Japanese (102 or 112) by the end of Spring 2017, and a cumulative GPA of 3.0.
+The requirements are exactly one year of college-level Japanese (JPN 102 or 112) by the end of the previous spring semester, and a cumulative GPA of 3.0.
 However, students with a lower GPA may be considered.
+Students who have credits in, or are currently enrolled in an intermediate-level or higher Japanese course are NOT eligible.
 Non-native English-speaking students must have taken the TOEFL exam within the last two years and earned a composite score of 600+ or have taken the UHM ELI placement exam.